You have probably heard it many times.

 The practical shift

-Instead of focusing on pace, focus on how your run feels:
+Instead of focusing on pace, it helps to pay attention to how the run actually feels.

 If you’re unsure how easy effort should feel, What Does an Easy Run Actually Feel Like? explains the key signals to look for.